-Clinical management of severe acute respiratory infection (SARI) when COVID-19 disease is suspected
+Clinical management of severe acute respiratory infection (SARI) when COVID-19 disease is suspected.

-Interim guidance

-13 March 2020
+Interim guidance 13 March 2020

-This is the second edition (version 1.2) of this document, which was originally adapted from Clinical management of severe acute respiratory infection when MERS-CoV infection is suspected (WHO, 2019).
+This is the second edition (version 1.2) of this document for the novel coronavirus SARS-CoV-2, causing COVID-19 disease.
+It was originally adapted from the publication Clinical management of severe acute respiratory infection when MERS-CoV infection is suspected (WHO, 2019).

-It is intended for clinicians involved in the care of adult, pregnant, and paediatric patients with or at risk for severe acute respiratory infection (SARI) when infection with the COVID-19 virus is suspected.
+This document is intended for clinicians involved in the care of adult, pregnant and paediatric patients with or at risk for severe acute respiratory infection (SARI) when a SARS-CoV-2 infection is suspected.
 Considerations for paediatric patients and pregnant women are highlighted throughout the text.
 It is not meant to replace clinical judgment or specialist consultation but rather to strengthen clinical management of these patients and to provide up-to-date guidance.
 Best practices for infection prevention and control (IPC), triage and optimized supportive care are included.